perfah/covid-19-in-my-region/README.md

 # covid-19-in-my-region [![Build Status](https://travis-ci.com/perfah/covid-19-in-my-region.svg?branch=master)](https://travis-ci.com/perfah/covid-19-in-my-region)
-A webserver able to plot the development of covid-19 in Swedish regions on a website.
+A webserver able to plot the statistical development of covid-19 in Swedish regions on a website.
 The server is written in Python and uses the web framework 'Flask'.
+The website hosted can be helpful for seeing trends in the number of confirmed cases at regional level.
+You could also compare different regions by looking at their generated graphs.
+Note that the accuracy at regional level can be low.

 <p align="center">
 <img src="https://i.imgur.com/l6nC3wc.png" alt="drawing" width="500"/>